bioinformatics-core-shared-training/RNAseq_May_2020_remote/index.md

 Whilst we have run this course for several years, this is the first time that we will be teaching it remotely.
-Please bear with us if there are any techinical hitches, and be aware that timings for different sections laid out in the schedule below may not be adhered to.
+Please bear with us if there are any technical hitches, and be aware that timings for different sections laid out in the schedule below may not be adhered to.
 There may be some necessity to make adjusments to the course as we go.